NYSTLA badge

 New York State No-Fault Law

 The No-Fault Law was implemented in 1973.
-The purpose of the law was to make sure that drivers, passengers, pedestrians and bicyclists who are injured in motor vehicle accidents are compensated for the medical and hospital expenses and lost earnings in a prompt fashion.
+The purpose of the law was to make sure that drivers, passengers, pedestrians, and bicyclists who are injured in motor vehicle accidents are compensated for the medical and hospital expenses and lost earnings in a prompt fashion.

 The law, also known as the “threshold law” as will be described below, applies to what is known as “first party benefits” for medical/hospital expenses, lost earnings and incidental expenses due to the car accident.
 However, the No-Fault law does not cover damages for pain and suffering, which can be recovered by the injured person in a “third party action” against the negligent owner and driver of the automobile that caused the injuries.
-Thus, there are often two separate claims proceeding at the same time—a first party claim for no-fault benefits including hospital and medical expenses and lost earnings, and a third party action for pain and suffering against the wrongdoing driver (for example, who rear ended the car in which the injured people were passengers) who caused the injuries.
+Thus, there are often two separate claims proceeding at the same time—a first party claim for no-fault benefits including hospital and medical expenses and lost earnings, and a third-party action for pain and suffering against the wrongdoing driver (for example, who rear ended the car in which the injured people were passengers) who caused the injuries.

 First party benefits are paid by the insurance company for the owner of the vehicle in which the injured driver and passenger were occupants, not by the driver of the car that struck the car causing injuries.
-An exception to this rule is that in occurrences in which a pedestrian or bicyclist is struck by a car, both the no-fault first party claim and a third party action for pain and suffering would proceed against the negligent driver’s insurance company.
-Another important exception to the No-fault law is that motorcyclists are not eligible for any no-fault benefits and must submit expenses for hospital or medical bills to their health insurance or self pay.
+An exception to this rule is that in occurrences in which a pedestrian or bicyclist is struck by a car, both the no-fault first party claim and a third-party action for pain and suffering would proceed against the negligent driver’s insurance company.
+Another important exception to the No-fault law is that motorcyclists are not eligible for any no-fault benefits and must submit expenses for hospital or medical bills to their health insurance or self-pay.

 Under the No-Fault law, drivers, passengers, pedestrians and bicyclists are eligible for up to $50,000 in “basic economic loss” for medical and hospital bills, lost earnings, and incidental expenses.
 Frequently, there will be an additional $25,000 in benefits (if purchased by the owner of the vehicle) for what is known as “optional basic economic loss”.
 Further, some people obtain full no-fault protection by purchasing a rider that allows for an additional $100,000 in PIP (personal injury protection) known as “APIP” or “additional personal injury protection.”